 I just don't know.
 I wanted to love this.
 I spent two years hyped for Crystal, ecstatic when it was announced and terrified it wouldn't actually happen every time it got pushed back.
-After all the excitement and the biblically-proportioned flood of 20th anniversary merchandise, I'm left feeling a little bitter.
+After all the excitement and the biblical-proportioned flood of 20th anniversary merchandise, I'm left feeling a little bitter.
 What went wrong here?
-Well... pretty much everything.
+Well... kind of everything.
+Like, pretty much everything.

 Let's address the biggest, pinkest elephant in the room from the start: the artwork.
-I think what happened here was an ambitious idea (trying to mimic Naoko Takeuchi's elaborate manga style in animation) with poor planning and sloppy execution.
-They missed the mark with the visual style; something about the girls is just off.
-Granted, the first episode looks mostly fine-- not amazing, but ok- and then it's like they animators gave up.
-The artwork flipflops between pretty and cringeworthy.
-I've seen plenty of cheap animation in my life, but this is unforgivable.
+I'm not interested in arguing about the style, just the quality.
+I think what happened here was an ambitious idea (trying to mimic Naoko Takeuchi's elaborate manga style in animation) with sloppy execution.
+The first episode looks mostly fine-- not amazing, but good-- and then it's like they animators gave up.
+The artwork flipflops between gorgeous and cringeworthy.
+Lack of budget can explain why the animation is choppy, but it can't explain why we end up with scenes where bodies are grievously misproportioned and character's eyes are visibly, obviously not aligned with each other.
 The bad artwork is especially tragic because it's clear that this series could have been beautiful.
-Seriously, go watch the Moon Pride music video and compare it to, I don't know, any scene in the anime.
-It could have all looked that good, if someone had cared.
+The Moon Pride music video is friggin' amazing-looking, and plenty of scenes in the anime look fine.

 But the animators seem uninterested at best; things move, but the only thing that really gets loving animation is Sailor Moon's hair.
 Nobody's walk cycles look quite right, ever, and a lot of the time, no one seems grounded in the environments.
 A lot of "animation" is accomplished by having still images pan across the screen or stretch/shrink, to unintentional comedic effect.
+It's like watching Speed Racer, except it's sad instead of hilarious.
 Fight scenes show a bit more effort than the classic anime's JRPG-style "stock attack footage, villain reaction, rinse and repeat" fights, but still seem to cut away at moments that would be inconvenient to animate.

 Also, the CG henshin sequences use these weird, rubbery 3D models of the senshi that look like they belong in a cheap video game.
-They don't quite look like their 2D selves, their faces are creepy and doll-like, and transformations are just low-effort rehashes of the transformation scenes from the first anime.
+They don't quite look like their 2D selves, their faces are creepy and doll-like, and transformations just aren't very lively; they're just low-effort rehashes of the transformation scenes from the first anime.
 They aren't fun.
 It's just not fun to watch Sailor Spaghetti twirl around like a plastic bag in a breeze with mediocre special effects.
 Sailor Moon's henshin sequences are an icon-- of the series, of the genre, and of anime in general.
-I'd wager almost anyone that saw Sailor Moon, even if it was ages ago and they haven't thought about it since they were a child, probably remembers the henshin sequences.
-That Crystal fails to deliver even here-- where the 90's show dumped a ton of its effort, because if you're going to re-use something every episode it's gotta be some good eye candy-- it's pretty ironic, and a clear indicator that nobody took any pride in this mess.
+Anyone that's seen Sailor Moon remembers them.
+So this, to me, is really a reflection of how little the people working on this series care.

-Unfortunately, the story is as unsalvageable as the visuals.
-The 90's anime was notorious for its filler.
+Unfortunately, the story is on about the same level as the art.
+The first anime was notorious for having too much filler.
 Sailor Moon Crystal ran too far in the opposite direction, deciding to squeeze two story arcs into one 26-episode season.
 It's extremely condensed, to the point that it sounds like a summary of itself.
-One manga chapter can not always equal one anime episode.
-Say it with me: manga and anime are different mediums.
+One manga chapter per episode isn't working for this series.
 While it's true that the manga, which Crystal is heavily based on, is pretty fast-paced, the manga has a fairy-tale feel to it and still manages to be engaging and emotional though its much more expressive artwork.
-Meanwhile, most every character drawn in Crystal has the emotional depth and subtlety of an emoticon.
+Meanwhile, most every face in Crystal has the emotional depth and subtlety of an emoticon.
 The story itself is so excited to get to its next nostalgic plot destination and say, "Look how we did it THIS time!" that it forgets the journey, and the journey is the most important part.

 Crystal takes no time to linger or to build its characters.
 Everyone but Usagi is a cardboard stand-up, pared down to their most basic traits.
 The inner senshi, after their introductions, are flattened so badly their dialogue becomes interchangeable, and by the climax of the first arc, they are literally just finishing every sentence together.
 It's like the writers wrote dialogue for one person and cut it up into little pieces so the poor things would all have lines, like a grade school play for a class with too many children.
 The senshi exist as little more than cheerleaders for Usagi, and any moments of personal achievement they were given in the manga are handed off to Sailor Moon.
-(Forget about this series as an adaptation of the manga: it diverges, pointlessly, all the time.
-Anyone who says it's "accurate to the manga" didn't read the manga.)
+(Forget about this series as an adaptation of the manga: it diverges, pointlessly, all the time.)

 Because Crystal makes its characters strangers to us, drama comes off as melodrama, and any moment meant to be meaningful or touching flops.
-It lacks any emotional truth; it gives you no reason to care about what's happening.
+It lacks any emotional truth; if you're aware of the Uncanny Valley effect, this is that, but with distorted human feelings instead of a distorted human appearance (insert additional quip about the art here).
 It's a series that sort of spoon feeds you what you're supposed to feel about the characters and the story, but never actually goes out of its way to create those feelings.
 Humor is almost absent, and feels forced or out of place when it happens.
 Characters pass the idiot ball around, with plot threads hinging mostly on their cluelessness-- especially Usagi, who we are meant to adore, and who the senshi praise mindlessly at every turn, even though this incarnation of her is annoying, selfish, and pathetic.

 That's really one of the worst parts; Sailor Moon herself is no longer a good role model.
 The Sailor Moon I knew was a ditzy, clumsy, silly girl with a heart of gold and the capacity for infinite love and bravery, a person who lifted others up, drew them together, and still fought for them even when she was all alone.
-She started out childish and selfish, but she always came through for her friends and grew immensely over the course of the series.
 Crystal!Usagi is obsessed with Mamoru and frequently forgets about or outright ignores her friends while they get tossed around by baddies.
 The most she seems to be able to say about them is that they're beautiful.
-And while she's still an airheaded klutz, it's not cute or charming anymore, because she's so thoroughly unlikable.
-She doesn't seem to care about anything other than her own desires.
+And while she's still an airheaded klutz, it's not cute or charming anymore.
+She certainly doesn't seem to care much about Earth.
+If there were any lines where she thought about her Earth family during her battle to save the planet, I must have been mid-yawn, but I'm pretty sure there weren't any.
+She doesn't seem to care about anyone but herself, and Mamoru.
 She's just a bratty child that never grows up and gets exactly what she wants anyway.
-The senshi's unthinking devotion to her comes off as eerie, like they've been brainwashed to worship her.
+The senshi's unthinking devotion to her comes off as almost eerie, like they've been brainwashed to worship her.
 Even Rei, critical of Usagi and at first suspicious of the whole sailor senshi thing in every previous incarnation, doesn't seem to have a single doubt about Usagi as their leader.
 Sailor Moon Crystal successfully made me hate a character that I previously loved and would have defended until blue in the face.

 Incidentally: there is also a hackneyed, half-assed romance subplot involving all of the senshi, executed poorly of course because Crystal doesn't have the time or the dexterity to handle 8 not-Usagi characters' subplots.
-The theme song claims they don't need princes to save them, but the senshi are more dependent on men than they have ever been.
+The theme song pretends to be feminist but the senshi are more dependent on men than they have ever been.
 I don't think Sailor Moon has ever been the perfect flawless feminist holy grail that some people make it out to be, but this version is a step backwards in comparison to the others.
-For a specific example, a panel with a consensual kiss between Usagi and Mamoru is converted into an animated scene where Mamoru forces a kiss on a depressed Usagi while she tries to push him away.
-Miracle romance!
+In the second arc, a panel with a consensual kiss between Usagi and Mamoru is converted into an animated scene where Mamoru forces a kiss on a depressed Usagi while she tries to push him away.
+Miracle romance.

 The main plot itself is ass pull after ass pull after deus ex machina.
 Admittedly, this is a staple of Sailor Moon, but with a rushed story, cardboard characters, downright ugly animation and basically nothing likable or exciting to hold on to, it's kind of the final nail in the coffin.
-There's no charm left to save it.
 The story itself hasn't aged that well-- it needed some updating that just didn't happen.
 Imagine Crystal under a different name, and you get a shabby imitation of the classic anime and a weak contender in a genre that it revolutionized.
 And that's terrible.